Generation Next Staff

 Marketing & Communications Manager

-Molly Barrett is the new marketing & communications manager for Generation Next.
-Molly has worked in marketing and communications for the past five years, beginning her career at IntrinXec Management Inc., where she served as the editor and publications manager for two monthly trade magazines.
+Molly has worked in marketing and communications for most of her career, beginning her career at IntrinXec Management Inc., where she served as the editor and publications manager for two monthly trade magazines.
 Molly then moved on to the Boys & Girls Clubs of the Twin Cities, where she has worked as the communications and marketing coordinator for the past two and a half years.
 While working for the Boys & Girls Clubs, Molly was involved in many aspects of the Clubs, including program planning and implementation, and website and social media development.
 Molly also served as a literacy teacher for K-3 youth as part of the Boys & Girls Clubs Literacy Program.
-Molly got married to her husband Jared in October 2017, and they live in South Minneapolis with their bulldog Pearl.
-Molly enjoys reading, writing, going to bulldog meetups with her husband, traveling, and spending time with friends and family.
+Molly enjoys reading, writing, traveling, and spending time with friends and family.